Zerodya/dots/README.md

 ## Workflow:
 Videos coming soon.
 ***
-## Replicate my setup on a fresh Arch Linux system:
+## Replicate my setup on a fresh Arch Linux installation:
-These steps are supposed to be run on a fresh Arch installation to get my current setup.
 This is mostly just for myself so that I can easily get my system back everytime I break my Arch system (happens a lot).
 ### Steps after fresh installation
 Install xorg